stanford-oval/genie-server/README.md

 docker run --name almond -p 3000:3000 stanfordoval/almond-server:latest-portable
 ```

+### I am Kubernetes!

+As an alternative, Almond-Server can run under Kubernetes; see sample configuration file in the [examples](https://github.com/stanford-oval/almond-server/tree/master/examples) directory for information on how to get started.

 ## Development setup

 To develop almond-server, you should clone this repository, then install the dependencies with: